 Enjoy time together with this list of 50 fun things to do at home with kids!

 Like most of the world, we are staying home this week.
-We are, in fact, on Spring Break; however, all our libraries, museums and local attractions have all closed or cancelled.
+We are, in fact, on Spring Break; however, all our libraries, museums and local attractions are currently a no-go.
 So for the next week (or who knows how long), we will be finding other fun things to do this Spring.

 So, I thought I would share some of our tips for FUN things to do when you’re home with kids since we’ve had some experience with that – easy activities & creative ideas that will save your sanity and help make your days more enjoyable!